blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Continuum Mechanics/Fluid Mechanics/Thinking About Buoyancy and Viscosity.md

 > P = P0 + pgh + 1/2pv^2 (P0 is the "static fluid pressure", and pgh is the "gravitational pressure" and 1/2pv^2 is the "dynamic pressure")
 >
  > The static pressure P0 should account for the container pressure too (PV=nRT), as without either gravitational pressure or external atmospheric pressure (which will be pushed back against), there is no such state as a fluid.
 Also you never atmospheric pressure without gravity, as it is what causes atmospheric pressure (unless you're blowing air).
-In other words, without gravity, you're always compressing a fluid into a space.
+In other words, without gravity, you're always separately compressing a fluid into a space.
 For more thoughts on this see [[Thinking of Fluids Without External Forces]].
+ >
+ > PV=nRT is an approximation at earth, and outside these conditions, it is better modeled by [[Van der Waals forces]] or by taking into account the [[Compressibility Factor]]

 > I'm confused by how the container pressure is measured
 >